A beautiful butterfly goodbye….

 On Sunday morning, upon my return, I am leading a memorial service for a wonderful man who was a legendary father and grandfather.
 The stories I have heard about him made me remember my own, and reminded me that even though I had a short time with him in my life, he left me with memories I will cherish forever, and a legacy that leads me through life even today.
 How fortunate we are if we have parents and grandparents who shower us with unconditional love.
 I know that this man’s presence was terribly missed at the family’s Thanksgiving this year, but they remembered him with joy and happiness, a true testament to the legacy he left behind.

-Shortly after I return, I will be leaving for St. Maarten, where I will be officiating the wedding of Keith & Faith.
+Shortly after I return, I will be leaving for St. Maarten, where I will be wedding officiant for the destination wedding of Keith & Faith.
 This is an amazing power-couple!
 I cannot wait to spend time with them and their families, and I know this trip is going to be another life-changing experience.
 I love my job!

 Stay tuned, and have a very Happy Thanksgiving weekend.